If you’re spending one day at Disneyland, or even several in a row, I have put together my best one day Disneyland Plans and tips just for you.

 Doing one day at Disneyland takes some major commitment and smart planning.
 Before you arrive at Disneyland, there’s a few things you need to check off your to-do list.

-- Download the official Disneyland App now, and make sure all adults in your party have it on their phone too.
+- Download the official Disneyland App now, and add your Disneyland tickets.

 One Day at Disneyland Morning Plan